Finite Naturalness and Quark-Lepton Unification: CONCLUDING REMARKS

 The hierarchy problem, arising from the quadratic dependence of the Higgs mass parameter on the momentum cut-off, has motivated many proposed extensions of the SM.
 However, the absence of new particle discoveries at the LHC has raised doubts about the relevance of this issue.
 While quadratic divergences do not appear in all regulator approaches, certain extensions of the SM exhibit a quadratic dependence of the Higgs mass on the other masses of the theory, independent of the regularization scheme.
 This motivates the principle of finite naturalness, which demands that these quantities are not too much larger than the Higgs mass.

-In this article we explored whether Pati-Salam models with $\SU(3)_C$ embedded in $\SU(4)$ respect the principle of finite naturalness.
-We showed that the minimal realization of quark-lepton unification leads to radiative contributions to the Higgs boson mass squared $\delta m_h^2 / m_h^2 \gtrsim {\cal O}(10^3)$.
-We computed the two-loop corrections to the Higgs mass involving the vector leptoquark and showed that these corrections cancel when the Dirac Yukawa couplings for neutrinos are equal to the up-type quark Yukawa couplings as predicted in the minimal theory for quark-lepton unification.
-We have shown that the two-loop corrections involving the new neutral gauge boson are suppressed.
-We also briefly mentioned extensions of the minimal model containing extra fermions where the level of tuning can be relaxed to $\delta m_h^2 / m_h^2 \sim {\cal O}(1)$ by lowering the bound on the heavy gauge boson masses.
+In this article, we explored whether Pati-Salam models with $\SU(3)_C$ embedded in $\SU(4)$ respect the principle of finite naturalness.
+We showed that the minimal realization of quark-lepton unification leads to radiative contributions to the Higgs boson mass squared $\delta m_h^2 / m_h^2 \gtrsim {\cal O}(10^4)$, which is problematic regarding finite naturalness.
+We computed the two-loop corrections to the Higgs mass involving the vector leptoquark and showed that the naively leading contributions from these corrections cancel in the minimal theory for quark-lepton unification.
+Something analogous happens for the expected dominant contributions from the two-loop corrections involving the new neutral gauge boson, which cancel out.
+We also briefly mentioned extensions of the minimal model containing extra fermions where the level of tuning can be relaxed to $\delta m_h^2 / m_h^2 \sim {\cal O}(10^2)$ by lowering the bound on the heavy gauge boson masses.

-{ {\textit{\bf{Acknowledgments:}}} We thank Andreas Helset and Ryan Plestid for useful discussions.
-The work of C.M., S.P., A.T., and M.B.W. is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632 and by the Walter Burke Institute for Theoretical Physics.
+{ {\textit{\bf{Acknowledgments:}}} We thank Federico Cima, Andreas Helset, Ryan Plestid, and Michele Tarquini for useful discussions.
+The work of P.F.P. is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0024160.
+The work of C.M., S.P., A.T., and M.B.W. is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632, and by the Walter Burke Institute for Theoretical Physics.
 M.B.W. thanks Perimeter Institute for their hospitality during the later stages of this work.}